isabellagmz/Team8_ECE143/README.md

 - jupyter lab(required to run the jupyter notebook)

 5. Run the file main.py
 6. You can also run the Jupyter Notebook cell by cell for a better visual experience.
+Please allow time for processing as the dataset is large(around 15 files, 1 for each day), and cleaning and processing the dataset takes time(Around 5-7 minutes).